 A lot of people believe that bacteria is the worst possible thing for your face.
 But it’s a bit more intricate than that.
 That’s because there is such a thing as “good” bacteria and “bad” bacteria on your skin.
-You see, your skin is a delicately balanced ecosystem that requires beneficial bacteria to keep it looking and feeling its best! .
+You see, your skin is a delicately balanced ecosystem that requires beneficial bacteria to keep it looking and feeling its best!

-Mother Dirt Skin Care
+Mother Dirt Skincare

 Here at Mother Dirt, we aren’t afraid of getting our hands (and skin!) a little dirty.
 We believe in the power of bacteria and what it can do for your body inside and out.
-That’s why we’ve created a skincare line that contains special probiotics, prebiotics and postbiotics for your face.
+That’s why we’ve created a skincare line that contains special probiotics, prebiotics, and postbiotics for your face.

-Our Probiotic Foaming Cleanser contains the prebiotics from chicory root and rose water to gently remove impurities and maintain optimal pH without stripping your skin of essential balance, leaving it balanced and refreshed.
+Our Prebiotic Foaming Cleanser contains the prebiotics from chicory root and rose water to gently remove impurities and maintain optimal pH without stripping your skin of essential balance, leaving it balanced and refreshed.
 It’s made without any fragrances or sulfates and is even suitable for sensitive skin.

 Another product that helps with oily skin is our AO+ Restorative Mist.
 It’s made with live AOB that helps maintain your skin’s microbiome balance and gives it a healthy glow.
-Truly a unique product, it’s the cornerstone of our skin care line as it restores essential bacteria lost to modern hygiene, setting the stage for healthy, radiant skin.
+Truly a unique product, it’s the cornerstone of our skincare line as it restores essential bacteria lost to modern hygiene, setting the stage for healthy, radiant skin.